 - 1. Open to horses only.
 To be shown by an adult exhibitor holding an USEF Amateur card.
 A rider in the Low Adult Hunter Division is not eligible to cross enter in any other division where the fences exceed 2'6" at the same show except age group Equitation and Medal Classes.
 Course shall consist of no less than eight fences.
 Fence height shall be 2'6", spreads not to exceed height of fence.
 No combinations allowed. - 2.
 To be judged on manners, performance, soundness, and suitability as an Adult Hunter. - 3.
-A minimum of three (3) classes shall be held in any section in which a championship is offered. - 4.
-In the even there are less than three entries in either of the Low Children's Division or the Low Adult Division, these divisions may be combined at management's discretion. - 5.
-Points for the MHSA High Score Awards will be rated as high as the Junior Hunter Division regardless of the money offered.
-Where a Junior Hunter Division is not offered, but the show offers a Low/Pre-Adult Hunter Division, points for MHSA High Score Awards will be rated "C".
+A minimum of three (3) classes shall be held in any section in which a championship is offered - 4.
+In the event there are less than three entries in either of the Low Children's Division or the Low Adult Division, these divisions may be combined at management's discretion.